user1342/Hunch/Data_Source_Collectors/README.md

 # Sampling data from a user and source
-The purpose of data source aggregators is to sample data from a user account from a specific source or set of sources - for example sampling Jane Does data from twitter, reddit, and Instagram.
+The purpose of data source collectors is to sample data from a user account from a specific source or set of sources - for example sampling Jane Does data from twitter, reddit, and Instagram.

 ## 1 - The Template
 Each aggrigator needs specific elements of code so that it can function with the same functionality as any other..

 ### 1.1 The 'pull' function
-All aggregators need a 'pull' function in their class.
+All collectors need a 'pull' function in their class.
 This is the entry point for the class and is what will be called to aggregate data from sources.
 This function takes the paramiter of a username.
 A source does not need to be specified as each aggrigator should be unique to a source (e.g. a twitter aggrigator, an instagram aggrigator, etc).
 ```python
 def pull(self, username):
 ```